martinsachs/jdk8-docker-ansible/README.md

 ## Usage

-include this as baseimage for gitlab ci pipelines
+include this as baseimage for ci pipelines